SMTG-Bham/ShakeNBreak/docs/Tips.rst

 Metastable Defects
 --------------------

-While the ``ShakeNBreak`` workflow is primarily geared toward ground-state structure identification, it can also be applicable to finding metastable states, as described in the `method paper <https://www.nature.com/articles/s41524-023-00973-1>`_.
+While the :code:`ShakeNBreak` workflow is primarily geared toward ground-state structure identification, it can also be applicable to finding metastable states, as described in the `method paper <https://www.nature.com/articles/s41524-023-00973-1>`_.
 For this, you can use the optional ``metastable`` argument for ``get_energy_lowering_distortions``;
 see `docs here <https://shakenbreak.readthedocs.io/en/latest/shakenbreak.energy_lowering_distortions.html#shakenbreak.energy_lowering_distortions.get_energy_lowering_distortions>`_.